 Takeaways

-• Checking accounts provide easy access to funds for quick transfers and withdrawals.
+- Checking accounts provide easy access to funds for transfers and withdrawals.

-A checking account is a deposit account held at a bank that helps facilitate paying for day-to-day transactions.
-A Checking account gives you easy access to your cash and provides safekeeping at a bank or credit union.
-These bank accounts help you process regular deposits, withdrawals, ATM transactions, wires, transfers, and writing checks.
+A checking account is a deposit account held at a bank that facilitates paying for day-to-day transactions.
+It gives you easy access to your cash and provides safekeeping at a bank or credit union.
+These bank accounts help you process regular deposits, withdrawals, ATM transactions, wires, transfers, and checks.

 6 Steps to Open a Checking Account